ClaudioLutz/Japanese_Learning_Website/Documentation/03-System-Architecture.md

 # System Architecture

 ## High-Level Architecture Overview
 The Japanese Learning Website follows a **layered monolithic architecture** with clear separation of concerns, designed for maintainability and future scalability.
-The system is built primarily using the **Model-View-Controller (MVC)** pattern, adapted for a Flask environment.
+The system is built primarily using the **Model-View-Controller (MVC)** pattern, adapted for a Flask environment with modern features including AI integration, social authentication, and a comprehensive lesson management system.

 ```
 ┌─────────────────────────────────────────────────────────────┐